Nebraska to try risky 4-drug series in 1st lethal injection

 The execution planned for Aug.
 14 at the Nebraska State Penitentiary in Lincoln comes with significant risks for Nebraska prison officials, who haven’t carried out a death sentence since using the electric chair in 1997.

-No state in modern history has resumed executions after such a long hiatus, according to the Death Penalty Information Center, a nonprofit opposed to capital punishment that tracks how states perform executions.
-Nebraska is also poised to become the first state to use a four-drug protocol, including three substances that have never been used in a lethal injection.
+The Death Penalty Information Center says no state in modern history has resumed executions after such a long hiatus.
+Nebraska is also poised to become the first state to use a four-drug protocol, including three substances never before used in an execution.